UNICORE-EU/unicore-docs/source/gettingstarted.rst

 If you wish to experiment with a UNICORE server installation, one simple way is to download the `Core Server Bundle <https://github.com/UNICORE-EU/server-bundle/releases>`_ which can be installed very quickly on a single test machine or even your laptop.
+See also :ref:`unicore-howto-testmachine` for more information.

 If you are a `Docker <https://docs.docker.com>`_ user, you can try our `UNICORE Docker image <https://github.com/UNICORE-EU/tools/tree/master/unicore-docker-image>`_.